 St Mary's University, in collaboration with the St Mary’s Students' Union, is committed to ensuring that you succeed in your studies and that you are able to develop academically, personally and professionally.

-We are dedicated to your development of the physical, intellectual and spiritual potential and aim to foster equality of opportunity for all and create an inclusive community for all students and staff in accordance with our mission and values of Inclusiveness, Generosity of Spirit, Respect and Excellence.
+We are dedicated to your development of the physical, intellectual and spiritual potential and aim to foster equality of opportunity for all, creating create an inclusive community for all students and staff in accordance with our mission and values of Inclusiveness, Generosity of Spirit, Respect and Excellence.

-However, as well as commitments for the University and the Students' Union, this also entails a commitment for yourself.
+However, in addition to the commitments from the University and the Students' Union, this also entails a commitment from yourself.
 This Charter sets out how we and the Students' Union will undertake this commitment but also what we expect from you.

 - Treat you with respect and in a professional manner.

 - Ensure that you are able to study and socialise on campus in an environment in which your health and safety are protected.

 2. Learning, Teaching and Assessment: The University will:

 - Provide high quality teaching informed by research and current practice.